pollen-robotics/reachy-2019-docs/content/docs/program-your-robot/control-the-arm.md

 For each motor, we have defined angle limits.
 They correspond to what moves the arm can actually make.
 For instance, the elbow pitch is limited from 0° to 125°.
 The forearm yaw can move from -150° to 150°.

 The zero position of each motor is defined so as when all motors are at 0°, the arm is straight down along the trunk.
-For more information on the motor orientation and configuration, please refer to the section **TODO**.
+For more information on the motor orientation and configuration, please refer to the section [Arm coordinate system](#arm-coordinate-system).

 <!-- **PHOTO** -->